neptune2016/hydroidolina/README.md

 Take a look at the paper to familiarize yourself with the problem at hand, the approach taken, the data used, and the analyses that are presented.

 Below are a series of analyses to perform with these data.
-As with many analyses, most of the hands-on work is data wrangling (getting files organized and in the right format, in preparation for analysis).
+As with many analyses, most of the hands-on work is data wrangling (getting files organized and in the right format).
+New ground that we cover here includes:

-Refer to the previous `siphonophore16s` assignment for details on how to perform particular steps.
-You can, for example, copy over the shell script for running raxml and edit it for the new analyses.
+- Batch download of data from NCBI
+- Reformatting sequence names
+- Multiple sequence alignment
+- Combining data from multiple genes into a single alignment
+- Running multiple analyses

 ## Steps

+Some of the steps below build on things you already did in the [siphonophore16s](https://github.com/Phylogenetics-Brown-BIOL1425/siphonophore16s) analysis.
+Check that repository if you are unsure about details here.

-### Forking the repository on github
+### Fork the repository on github

 Browse to the GitHub repository for this exercise.
 If you are reading this at GitHub, you are already [there](https://github.com/Phylogenetics-Brown-BIOL1425/hydroidolina).